bcgov/bcgov-r-geo-workshop/20191105_Day_1_PM_Intro/lessons/07-project-mgmt-intro.md

 ---
-title: "Project Management With RStudio"
+title: "Project Management & Using Git With RStudio"
 teaching: 20
 exercises: 10
 questions:
 - "How can I manage my projects in R?"
+- "How can I use Git with RStudio?"
 objectives:
 - Create self-contained projects in RStudio
+- Understand how to use Git from RStudio.
 keypoints:
 - "Use RStudio to create and manage projects with consistent layout."
 - "Treat raw data as read-only."
 - "Treat generated output as disposable."
-- "Separate function definition and application."
+- "Using RStudio's Git integration allows you to version control a project over time."
 ---